syahrulnaufal/twenty/README.md

 **A fresh start is required to build a better experience.** We can learn from past mistakes and craft a cohesive experience inspired by new UX patterns from tools like Notion, Airtable or Linear.

-**We believe in Open-source and community.** Hundreds of developers are already building Twenty together.
+**We believe in Open-Source and community.** Hundreds of developers are already building Twenty together.
 Once we have plugin capabilities, a whole ecosystem will grow around it.

 <br />